docker-hotio/docker-rclone/README.md

 ## Using the rclone mount on the host

 By setting the `bind-propagation` to `shared` on the volume `mountpoint`, like this `-v /data/mountpoint:/mountpoint:shared`, you are able to access the mount from the host.
 If you want to use this mount in another container, the best solution is to create a volume on the parent folder of that mount with `bind-propagation` set to `slave`.
 For example, `-v /data:/data:slave` (`/data` on the host, would contain the previously created volume `mountpoint`).
 Doing it like this will ensure that when the container creating the mount restarts, the other containers using that mount will recover and keep working.

+## Rotating service accounts for supported remotes

+By configuring `ROTATE_SA_REMOTE` with the name of the remote that supports service accounts and putting your `*.json` files in the folder `/config/rotate-sa`, everytime the container is started the oldest service account file sorted by modified date is used to start the mount.

 ## Extra docker privileges